josteinblyverket/CERISE_op/README.md

 -------------------------------------------------

 - There are often three scripts with the same name, but with different extensions (.ipynb, .py, .sh).
 The .ipynb and .py are the same scripts in jupyter notebook and Python scripts, respectively.
 The shell script is the script used for sending the Python script onto the PPI queues.
-- You will need to modify the shell scripts for writing the files in your own directory (check where the my username is written in the script).
+- You will need to modify the shell scripts for writing the files in your own directory (check where my username is written in the script).
+- For the footprint CNN, the model version with the best performances with the one called "v13_20_epochs"

 -------------------------------------------------
 Subdirectory "Normalization"